Diet for Breast Cancer Prevention

-After many scientific controversies, it is now clear that diet is one of the factors most influencing breast cancers – its development as well as its prevention.
+After many scientific controversies, it is now clear that diet is one of the factors most influencing breast cancer – its development as well as its prevention.

 THE PRICE OF PROSPERITY

 Because it is more and more common in developed countries, it is said that breast cancer is the price that must be paid for prosperity.
 In 1975, United States researchers Armstrong and Doll showed statistically for the first time that there is a link between diet and breast cancer.
-They showed that there is a direct between correlation between consumption of animal fat and meat per capita among the inhabitants of a country and the incidence and mortality of cancer, including of the breast.
+They showed that there is a direct correlation between the consumption of animal fat and meat per capita among the inhabitants of a country and the incidence and mortality of cancer, including breast cancer.
 The higher the consumption of animal fat and meat, like in wealthy countries, the greater the risk of breast cancer.

 YOUNG WOMEN AND MEAT CONSUMPTION